Kyselivka, Kherson Oblast: History

 The village was affected by the Holodomor, in which an estimated 24 inhabitants of the village died.
 Due to resistance to collectivization, criminal cases were opened against many villagers.

 2022 Russian invasion of Ukraine

 Following the 2022 Russian invasion of Ukraine, the village came under Russian occupation.
 According to the Ukrainian army, on the night of 29 April, 2022, a firefight took place between ethnic Chechen and Buryat soldiers in the Russian army.
 There were allegedly more than 50 participants on each side.

 The reason for the conflict was purportedly reluctance from the Buryats to conduct offensive hostilities, as well as resentment of perceived "inequality" in conditions with the Chechens.
 The Chechens were involved in the safe job of keeping the back line, and also allegedly taking a disproportionate share of the loot.

-A Kherson oblast official claimed that Ukraine restored control over the village on 14 September, but this was not confirmed by the Ukrainian military or independent sources.
-On 10 November 2022, it was reported that Ukrainian forces had retaken the village.
+On 10 November 2022, it was reported that Ukrainian forces had retaken the village during the 2022 Kherson counteroffensive.